adaltas/node-nikita/docs/content/about/tutorial.md

 In the context of software deployment, idempotence means that an action with the same parameters can be executed multiple times without changing the final state of the system.
 It is a fundamental concept and every action in Nikita follows this principle.

-The status is used and interpreted with different meanings but in most cases it indicates that a change occurred.
+The status is used and interpreted with different meanings but in most cases, it indicates that a change occurred.
 Read the action documentation in case of any doubt.
 For example, an action similar to the POSIX `touch` command could be designed to return `true` on its first run and `false` later on because the file already exists:

 > Important: you will encounter an error the second time you execute this code because the target file will be present and status will be set to `true` instead of `false`.
 Simply remove the file with `rm /tmp/a_file` to overcome this issue.